ros-ukraine/leobot/README.md

 roslaunch leobot_launch web_server.launch port:=1234
 ```
 In this case you'll need to re-build the docker container
-to publish the specified port to your host machine (see `docker run` command at [Docker](#Docker) section).
+to publish the specified port to your host machine (see `docker run` command at [Docker](#docker) section).

-If everything goes well, you'll see such message
+If everything goes well, you'll see the message
 ```
 Web server started at port 8080
 ```